rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

   </figure>
 </div>\

 * Next, we’ll interpolate ground returns and use the derived surface to compute height above ground for each point satisfying the range query.
 USGS lidar datasets usually have good ground classifications, so we’ll just work with theirs and not try to come up with our own.
-We’ll use TIN interpolation, which is fast if we’re only considering a few hundred points at a time like we are here, and will accurate enough for our purposes (separating returns near or on the ground from those which probably correspond to tree canopies).
+We’ll use TIN interpolation, which is fast if we’re only considering a few hundred points at a time like we are here, and should be accurate enough for our purposes (separating returns near or on the ground from those which probably correspond to tree canopies).
 Again, we’ll take advantage of scipy for this.
 {% highlight Python %}
 def get_height_above_ground_for_points(points):
     '''Estimate height above ground for a (ground-classified) point cloud, using TIN interpolation.